celso/c64/README.md

 * Not the bible, but [Codebase64][18] is pretty good too.
 * A KickAssembler [syntax file][17] for Vim.
 * Understanding the [character and bitmap][19] graphic modes, memory banks, and how the chips interact with each other.
+* 6510 CPU [instructions][20].
+* Great article explaining the VIC-II [screen modes][21].

 ## The Code

+We've annotated the .asm sources with all the information you need to understand what we're doing, why, and where to find more.
+You can start by looking at the main [card.asm][22] file and move from there.

+Either way, here's a quick run through the main components of this little demo.